criswait/credit-risk-classification/README.md

 # Credit Risk Analysis Report

 ## Overview of the Analysis
-The purpose of this analysis was to evaluate the performance of a machine learning model in predicting credit risk.
-The goal was to build a model capable of accurately identifying borrowers who are likely to default on loans (high-risk loans) versus those who are likely to repay their loans (healthy loans).
+This analysis aimed to evaluate the performance of a machine learning model in predicting credit risk.
+The goal was to build a model capable of accurately identifying borrowers likely to default on loans (high-risk loans) versus those likely to repay their loans (healthy loans).
 By leveraging historical lending data, this analysis provides insights that can be used to enhance decision-making processes in credit risk assessment.

-The dataset used for this analysis contains financial information about borrowers, such as:Loan size
+The dataset used for this analysis contains financial information about borrowers, such as:
+- Loan size
 - Interest rate
 - Borrower income
 - Debt-to-income ratio